Digging Deep at Jezreel

 Our square also featured several robber trenches and a large amount of stone debris, likely from a possible wall visible in the southern baulk (side wall) of the square and an emerging ritual space southwest of my square!
 The finds from inside this space are currently contained in a square higher on the slope, supervised by UE alumna Katie Mickus.
 The exact arrangement of the ritual area is still unclear, but it likely dates from sometime in the Early Bronze Age.
 This square also initially featured a large amount of stone debris.
 However, once this debris was removed, Katie’s team began finding wall fragments, burnt mudbrick, caches of nearly-complete pottery, and artifacts associated with ritual activities.
 The most impressive of these finds so far is a finely worked basalt standing stone!
 Standing stones (also known as baetyls, pillars, or maṣṣebôt) are unworked or semi-worked medium to large stones that were set vertically into the ground, either singly or in groups.
 These artifacts likely represented gods or ancestors or something to house the gods or ancestors.
 Due to our short excavation season and the complexity of my square, my team joined Katie’s team in the final week of the excavation.
 This was especially meaningful for me since I specialize in ritual and religion in the ancient Southern Levant, but I’ve never had the opportunity to excavate an actual ritual space!

 Fascinating things also began appearing in several other squares this season.
 The square immediately to the east of my square, supervised by UE alumnus and graduate student at East Carolina University, Tim Smith, featured a constructional fill of densely-packed pottery from the Neolithic to the Roman Periods.
 This fill was once contained within the robbed-out walls seen in several other squares, including mine.
 Another square, supervised by UE alumna Morgan Davidson, contained a thick deposit of fallen mudbrick debris from the Early Bronze Age.
 Meanwhile, Deborah Appler, Professor of Hebrew Bible at Moravian Theological Seminary, and Inbal Samet, doctoral candidate at the University of Haifa, supervised the ongoing excavations of a series of walls lower down the slope.
-One of these walls belongs to a late Roman/Byzantine building we excavated in 2015.
+One of these walls belongs to a late Roman/Byzantine building we excavated.
 This wall abuts an earlier wall (dating to sometime between the Middle Bronze Age and the Roman period) that may have been a perimeter wall at the possible entrance to the site.
 A rubbish pit cut into this wall contained sherds of some splendid Crusader Period pottery.

 I also had the privilege of acting as the Education Coordinator for the Jezreel Expedition’s field school.
 Students who were participating in the excavation for course credit through the University of Evansville were expected to keep field journals, complete an exam and paper, and attend field trips and a lecture series held during the excavation season.
 In my position, I monitored their field journals, answered questions, clarified concepts, and assisted in organizing the field trips and the lecture series.
 For the field trips, we visited an assortment of sites around the country, including the archaeological remains of the 1st century CE town of Magdala, the medieval Old City at Acre (modern Akko), and the Carmelite monastery at El-Muhraqa (the summit of Mount Carmel), the traditional site where the prophet Elijah is said to have challenged the prophets of Baal in a contest of dueling deities (I Kings 18).
 Note: It did not end well for the prophets of Baal.
 The lecture series featured a variety of guest speakers, such as Philippe Guillaume, Professor of Hebrew Bible at the University of Bern, Laura Wright, Visiting Assistant Professor of Religion at Luther College, and Karen Covello-Paran of the Israel Antiquities Authority.
 Topics included Jezreel in the Hebrew Bible, Egyptian and Egyptian-style seals, and ancient wineries in the Jezreel Valley.